Cloudbox/autoscan/README.md

 ## Early Access

+**We are looking for technical writers!
+If you have ideas on how to improve Autoscan's documentation, please @m-rots by email.**

 We have not finished all work on Autoscan yet, and are still working on some things.

 The major feature which is currently MIA: